willymcallister/willymcallister.github.io/_articles/staticman.md

 post_slug: "Staticman and mailgun"
 ---

->I'm in the process of setting up my own instance of Staticman v2 at Heroku.
-Some of what follows is different from what the site is doing right now.
-Update coming soon (4/2020).
+>I set up my own instance of Staticman v2 at Heroku.
+This article is obsolete.
+See instead [Staticman at Heroku]({% link _articles/staticman-heroku.md %}).

 Spinningnumbers.org is a static web site.
 I use [Staticman v2](https://staticman.net) as a service to make it seem like my static site is responsive to comments and discussion.